Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Pro Tip.
 Surf earlier in the morning before the waves become too choppy.

 Steps Beach.
-A snorkeling beach with healthy coral formations and many species of fish.
-We snorkeled over large formations of elkhorn coral and spotted parrot fish.
+A beach with healthy coral formations and many species of fish.
+We snorkeled over large formations of elkhorn coral, fields of swaying fan corals, schools of fish and sea turtles.
 During low tide, there are shallow tide pools where families relax with children.
 The beach is named for a set of concrete steps washed up onshore.
-It’s also a great spot to look for sea glass.

-Playa Dona Lala.
+Playa Doña Lala.
 A sandy beach with a deep shoreline and calm aquamarine waters.
 It’s the perfect place to swim and relax under the Caribbean sun.
 Vendors rent umbrellas, beach chairs and jet skis.
-There is a small plaza with cafes & restaurants behind the beach parking lot.
+There is a small plaza with cafes and restaurants behind the beach parking lot.
 It’s only about a 10-15 minute walk from Plaza Pública de Rincón.

 Rincón Surf School

-Day 1 - Dogman Beach.
-The first day focused in the basics of paddling, standing up and balancing while riding the waves.
+• Day 1 - Dogman Beach.
+The first day focused on the basics of paddling, standing up and balancing while riding the waves.
 With the push of our instructor, we were able to catch and ride several waves!

 Punta Higüero Lighthouse.
 Located at the south end of Domes Beach is a Spanish style lighthouse and lookout point.
 It’s a nice place to watch surfers, spot for whales or enjoy a meal and drink at the cliffside restaurant, Ola Sunset Cafe.